HaxeFoundation/code-cookbook/assets/content/cookbook/Other/passing-different-types-to-a-function-parameter.md

 ### Making it more type safe with `Either`

-There is a more type safer way that let the compiler catch possible errors at compile time.
+There is a more type safe way that let the compiler catch possible errors at compile time.
 We can use [`haxe.ds.Either`](http://api.haxe.org/haxe/ds/Either.html).
 It has to be mentioned that `Either` gives some runtime performance overhead, but it brings type safety which we are looking for.